“Fairytale Of New York” — The Pogues ft. Kirsty MacColl

 No wonder the creative ‘tour de force’ that is “Fairytale Of New York” has been the UK’s most played Christmas song of the 21st century.
 It regularly tops the listings of the UK’s favourite Christmas songs, and whilst it’s never made it to the Number One slot in the charts, it has outlived and outsold, over the years, most of the songs which have.

 And “Fairytale Of New York” has a bittersweet parallel in real life too…

-Kirsty MacColl tragically died on holiday in 2000 after putting herself in the way of a speeding boat to protect her son.
-While Shane MacGowan, whose lifestyle has been a cross between that of Hunter S. Thompson and Keith Richards is still going strong as he approaches pension age.
+Kirsty MacColl tragically died on holiday in 2000 after saving her sons from an out-of-control speedboat.
+While Shane MacGowan, whose lifestyle would probably put Hunter S. Thompson and Keith Richards to shame, is still going strong as he approaches pension age.

-Maybe it’s the memory of a young woman whose life was cut short saving her own son that endears “Fairytale Of New York” to the British public…
+Maybe it’s the memory of a young woman whose life was cut short saving her children’s lives that endears “Fairytale Of New York” to the British public…

 Maybe it’s the wonderfully crafted lyrics, the vignette of a relationship that asks us to examine whether we’ve ever really lived out the dreams we had in our teens and 20s…

 Maybe it’s the exquisite light and shade between the vocals of Kirsty MacColl and Shane MacGowan…